wp-plugins/floatbox-plus/readme.txt

 Yes and no, actually only some options (theme selection + animation options) can be adjusted at the plugin options page.

+= Seems that the XML-data isn't cached? =

+If you're using PHP4 or PHP5 without SimpleXML-extension the cache won't work.

 For other questions, take a look at the [support forum](http://board.splash.de/forumdisplay.php?f=103).

 == Changelog ==

+= 1.2.16 =
+* [FIX] php4/simplexml.class.php fix (cache doesn't work with php4)

 = 1.2.15 =
 * [NEW] previewthumbs from youtube-videos are now fetched via api